abhiagrawal9/medium-build/README.md

-# Next.js + Tailwind CSS Example
+# Medium clone (Next.js)

-Medium clone using Next.js, typescript, sanity and tailwindcss
+Medium clone using Next.js, TypeScript, Sanity CMS and TailwindCSS.

 ## How to use